kaiser-chris/war-goal-framework/README.md

     - scope:target = diplomatic play target
     - scope:initiator = diplomatic play initiator

+Since War Goals cost maneuvers and infamy, we also need to add a few scripted values (See [wgf_example_war_goals.txt](mod/common/script_values/wgf_example_war_goals.txt)):

+- \<building type\>_cost: Maneuver cost to add the War Goal to a Diplomatic Play
+- \<building type\>_infamy: Infamy cost to add the War Goal to a Diplomatic Play
+- \<building type\>_cost_primary: Maneuver cost to make the War Goal a primary demand in the Diplomatic Play
+- \<building type\>_infamy_primary: Infamy cost to make the War Goal a primary demand in the Diplomatic Play

+**NOTE: These scripted values can be as simple or complex as you want.
+They are scoped to the diplomatic play.**

 Finally, we need to add the War Goal to the global list of custom War Goals `wgf_custom_war_goals`:
 ```
 add_to_global_variable_list = {